chimsara/chimsara/README.md

 <h3 align="center">An aspiring frontend developer with a love for user-friendly design</h3>

 <p align="left">
 My name is Erica Nwoga.
-I am a senior Computer Science student at the University of Maryland, graduating in December 2023.
+I am a new grad Computer Science major from the University of Maryland.
 Outside of school, I tutor students K-12 in mathematics.
 Other hobbies I enjoy are...<br><br>

   &emsp;&emsp;🎨 Traditional and digital illustrating <br>
   &emsp;&emsp;📚 Reading novels and web-comics <br>